 Peer comparisons provided for both silver exploration companies in Mexico and lithium brine exploration companies in South America do illustrate the sort of valuation that companies can command following successful exploration leading towards identifying a NI 43-101 compliant resource.
 As exploration programmes progress on the silver and lithium projects and further good results are received this will allow Arian's projects to climb up the valuation curve.
-We look forward to revisiting our valuation in future updates but with a current sum-of-the-parts target of 2.5p per share we initiate coverage of Arian Silver with a Conviction Buy stance.
+We look forward to revisiting our valuation in future updates but with a current sum-of-the-parts target of 1.3p per share we retain our Conviction Buy stance.